dipankardas011/dipankardas-portfolio/content/diary/May23.md

 description = "Let's talk about my May 2023"
 +++

+# Date 2023-05-18 to 2023-05-23
+1. Learned a lot about WASM
+2. Rust beginerrs done
+3. Done some pretty cool DSA problems
+4. ksctl version 1.0 released
+5. completed the internship automation of release of reactive native apps for android and iOS
+6. came to know difference between deep learning and some standard matrix multiplication and how the weight corrections is done througth the gradient descent

 # Date 2023-05-17
 1. came to know whhy deep learning is having such big leap
 2. tried kubernetes custom contoller